- Smooth movements are essential for producing high-quality footage.

 The Importance of Flying Low

-While drones can reach impressive altitudes, the most dynamic footage is often captured closer to the ground.
+While drones can reach impressive altitudes, the most dynamic footage is often captured at lower altitudes.
 Here’s why:

-• Sense of MoHere’s: Flying low accentuates speed and creates a more engaging visual experience.
+- Sense of Movement: Flying low accentuates speed and creates a more engaging visual experience.

 Composition: Less Sky, More Ground